17 Reasons My Favorite Teacher Changed My Life

 Courtesy Ashley Eckstein

 “In fourth grade, my teacher, Mr. Holt, told the whole class that something special would happen on our Golden Birthday.
 Your Golden Birthday is when you turn the same age as the day of the month you were born.
 So when I was 10 years old, I believed Mr. Holt and began to count down the days until I turned 22 on September 22nd.
 Fast forward to Sept.
 22, 2003, my Golden Birthday FINALLY arrived.
 My friends decided to set me up on a blind date and I went out on my first date with my now husband, David Eckstein.
 It was love at first sight!
 Mr. Holt was right, something special did happen on my Golden Birthday—I met my husband!
 Right before my wedding, I called Mr. Holt and told him what had happened and that his prediction came true for me!” —Ashley Eckstein, actress, businesswoman, and author.
-Check out these 7 true stories that will remind you why teachers are amazing.
+If you were inspired by these testimonies on teachers, you should definitely check out these 7 true stories that will remind you why teachers are amazing.